espocrm/documentation/development/extension-packages.md

 # Making extension package

 Extensions allow you to add extra functionality to EspoCRM.
-They can be installed by Administrator panel under `Customization` section.
+They can be installed at Administrator panel.

-A File structure of package:
+The file structure of the package:

 * `/manifest.json` – a file that contains extension properties;
 * `/files` – a directory that contains the extension files;